zhoucaiNi/Tiny-Search-Engine/indexer/IMPLEMENTATION.md

 ## Error handling and recovery

+command line errors errors will be caught by parseArgs before any functions are used.

+Most of the functions should have defensive programming and return NULL if any pointers are invalid.

 ## Testing plan

 _Unit testing_.
 A program  _indextest_  will serve as a unit test for the  _index_  module; it reads an index file into the internal  _index_  data structure, then writes the index out to a new index file.